Your favorite blog rocks because it has high-quality, shareable content. Here are 8 incredible tips to create blog content that rocks.

 You could even write about the difficulties that you faced and the steps that you took in in order to overcome those.
 Your readers have to feel that they CAN do it too!

-Your posts must have something amazing, new, and interesting to say.
+Your blog posts must have something amazing, new, and interesting to say.
 Ideally, after reading your post, your readers must be able to look at a problem in a manner that they have never done before.

-One of the most important things to remember is that you must create killer content each time you intend to create a post.
+One of the most important things to remember is that you must create killer content each time you intend to create a blog post.

 In a nutshell, this would mean: Amazing content = Killer blog post = Viral traffic = Great money